-The FCC has unanimously voted to find ways to open up the C-band spectrum (3.7-4.2 Ghz) for terrestrial wireless use, either all of the 500 Mhz or some portion of it, and through either an incentive or capacity auctions, a market mechanism where incumbents voluntarily strike deals to reduce their footprint, or some other means.
+The FCC has unanimously voted to find ways to open up the C-band spectrum (3.7-4.2 Ghz) -- either all of the proposed 500 Mhz or some portion of it -- for terrestrial wireless use.

-FCC chairman Ajit Pai, a big fan of movie and song references, likened the FCC's search for more spectrum to the observation in Jaws once the size of the shark became obvious: "We're going to need a bigger boat."
+FCC chair Ajit Pai, a big fan of movie and song references, likened the FCC's search for more spectrum to the observation in Jaws once the size of the shark became obvious: "We're going to need a bigger boat."

 Pai said the item was another recognition that the U.S. needs a bigger spectrum pipeline.

-Commissioner Jessica Rosenworcel agreed, but said the FCC is playing catch-up in the midband spectrum clearing space, and needed to be less opaque about what spectrum it is freeing up, and when.
+Commissioner Jessica Rosenworcel agreed, but said the FCC is playing catch-up in the mid-band spectrum clearing space, and needed to be less opaque about what spectrum it is freeing up and when.

-"With today’s rulemaking and order we are doing something about it.
-We explore a variety of mechanisms for clearing the 3.7-4.2 GHz band for 5G use," she said.
-"And if we make headway here, we can start to reclaim lost leadership in spectrum that is critical for success in 5G networks."
+"With today’s rulemaking and order we are doing something about it," she said.
+"We explore a variety of mechanisms for clearing the 3.7-4.2 GHz band for 5G use.
+And if we make headway here, we can start to reclaim lost leadership in spectrum that is critical for success in 5G networks."

-Thank you for signing up to Next TV.
+Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.